vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 ### Index Selector

-Similar is an *index selector* for arrays:
+Similarly, an *index selector* is used for arrays:
 ```jsonpath
 $.dealership.inventory[2]
 ```